SamuelFrost/samuelfrost/README.md

 After coming back I decided to start my own business.
 I had been dabbling in making macros for an MMORPG called RuneScape.
 I decided to make some macros focused on making in game profits at exorbitant rates and selling the in game money at highly competitive market rates through acquaintances and introductions using some clever marketing.
 It went pretty well, albeit profits were quite insignificant.
 After a little over a year of this, I decided to shift my focus to University after being accepted to The University of Texas at Austin.

-In the interest of having a relaxed college experience focused on socializing and graduating quickly to get into the job market due to family finances, I decided to major in Japanese and minor in business.
-I had a great 2.5 years there before graduating, but in the end I felt like I should've stretched it out to 4 years by double or triple majoring with Business and Computer Science.
+I am a late (self-)diagnosed autistic/ADHD individual, so in college I found myself focusing on learning the norms of socializing.
+While at my core I'm probably a bit of a weird-one in the eyes of others, I must say I've adapted to being a mostly normal human pretty well!
+As far as academic persuits go, I focused on graduating quickly to get into the job market due to family finances; as such I decided to follow lean into the credits I had earned through early college and major in Japanese and minor in business.
+I had a great 2.5 years there before graduating.
+After the fact I felt like I should've stretched it out to 4 years by double or triple majoring with Business and Computer Science.

 After university I worked at a couple non programming positions including game support, baking, and doing some real estate investments/development with my brother.
 All the while I was dabbling in programming, experimenting with pyhton, ruby, and c# through Unity.

-I felt things slowing down and wanted to force myself out of my comfort zone, so I decided to make the move to Japan and start looking for a software development position.
+I felt things slowing down and wanted to force myself out of my comfort zone, so in 2018 I decided to make the move to Japan and start looking for a software development position.
 After a couple months I found one at a smaller company.
 I started on a small project with php using the fuelphp framework and a lamp stack.
 I moved on to Ruby on Rails after 3 months and developed a larger application with RoR for two years while doing various company side projects on top of full time development.
 Ultimately I felt like my efforts weren't being rewarded or recognized and it was making me burn out.
 This, along with a management decision to not go remote amidst Covid-19 drove me to make the decision to quit.

 I've since been working on learning the latest web technologies and occasionally working on my personal projects.

 ### Fun fact:
 I'm from Austin, Texas (USA).
 My wife from a small town outside of Ho Chi Minh, Vietnam.
 And we met and live together in Tokyo, Japan.
-So we're a tri-cultural family.

 ### Preferred method of contact:
 Email: samuelfrostcontact@gmail.com